spin-nhn/toastkit.unity/README.en.md

 ### DLST(Duplicate Library Search Tool)

-When a multiple number of external libraries are used, you may encounter duplicate library issues.
+When a multiple number of external libraries are used, you may encounter duplicate library issues.<br/>
 DLST searches and removes duplicate libraries.

 [Go to the DLS service](documents/DLST/README.en.md)